 Audrey Monke and Sarah Kuljis Camp Directors of Gold Arrow and Yosemite Sierra respectively share their insights and wisdom on what life skills children gain by going to summer camp.
 Both share personally how camp influenced their own upbringing and guided their choices as people and as parents.

 Kristen and Jenna broach the topic of spiritual wellness for your family through your values, personal faith, and service with Pastor Ines Franklin.

 Through her psychotherapy practice and her own experience as a divorced mother of three children, Dr. Jenna Flowers knows the importance of prioritizing children’s well-being and practicing “conscious coparenting.”
 Her book, The Conscious Parent’s Guide to Coparenting: A Mindful Approach to Creating a Collaborative, Positive Parenting Plan

 I love to give presentations.
 If your organization would like to ask me to speak, please give me call or email me at: firstname.lastname@example.org.

-Here are a list of organizations and churches I have spoken in the past:
+Here are a list of TV, organizations and churches I have spoken in the past: